lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 **Guiding question:** *What future do we want to help build?*

 **Examples:**
-- Tesla: *"To accelerate the world's transition to renewable energy."*
+- Tesla: *"To accelerate the world's transition to sustainable energy."*
-- FGCU: *"A community-focused institution driving positive change and shaping the future of higher education."*
+- FGCU: *"Florida Gulf Coast University (FGCU) aspires for national prominence and global recognition as a community-focused, comprehensive institution driving positive change and shaping the future of higher education."*

----
+**Exercise 1**: Create a prompt to suggest some alternative vision statements for your company.

 ### 1.5.3 Core Values

 **What it is:** The principles that guide internal behavior, decision-making, and culture.

-**Why it matters for AI founders:** Your values define how you *use* AI — whether you prioritize transparency, human oversight, data privacy, or equitable access.
+**Why it matters for AI founders:** Your values define how you *use* AI, whether you prioritize transparency, human oversight, data privacy, or equitable access.
 These are not just cultural statements; they are product and process commitments.

-🤖 **Try this in your Workspace:**
+**Try this in your Workspace:**
 ```
 Suggest five core values for my company, based on the mission and vision we have
 developed.
 For each value, write one sentence explaining what it means in practice for
-how we build the product and treat our customers.
+how we build our solution and treat our customers.
 Flag any values that might create
 tensions with each other.
 ```

----

 ### 1.5.4 Problem Description